temporalio/documentation/docs/php/booking-saga-tutorial.md

 ## The Project

 Imagine that we provide a service where people can book a trip.
 Booking a regular trip often consists of several steps:

-- Booking a taxi or a car.
+- Booking a car.
 - Booking a hotel.
 - Booking a flight.

-It is obvious that the customer either wants everything to be booked or nothing.
+The customer either wants everything to be booked or nothing at all.
 There is no sense in booking a hotel without booking a plane.
-Also, chances high that each booking step in this transaction is represented via a dedicated service or microservice.
-Thus, we may consider the whole thing, all these steps as a distributed transaction.
-In our case, the transaction boundary crosses multiple services and databases.
+Also, imagine that each booking step in this transaction is represented via a dedicated service or microservice.

+Thus, we may consider the whole thing, all these steps as a **distributed transaction** that crosses multiple services and databases.
 To ensure a successful booking, all three microservices must complete the individual local transactions.
-Where when any of the steps fail, all the completed preceding transactions should be rolled back to ensure data integrity.
+If any of the steps fail, all the completed preceding transactions should be reversed accordingly.
+We cannot simply "delete" the prior transactions or "go back in time" - Particularly where money and bookings are concerned, it is important to have an immutable record of attempts and failures.

+Therefore, we should accumulate a list of compensating actions to execute when failure occurs.

 ## Saga Architecture Pattern

+Managing distributed transactions can be difficult to do well.
+Sagas are one of the most [tried and tested](https://www.cs.cornell.edu/andru/cs711/2002fa/reading/sagas.pdf) design patterns for long running work:

-Managing a distributed transaction is really a challenging thing.
-There are several ways to manage distributed transactions and Saga is one of them.
-Saga provides transaction management using a sequence of local transactions.
-A local transaction is the unit of work performed by a saga participant, a microservice.
-Every operation that is part of the Saga can be rolled back by a compensating transaction.
-Saga pattern guarantees that either all operations are completed successfully or the corresponding compensation transactions are run to undo the previously completed work.
+- A Saga provides transaction management using a sequence of local transactions.
+- A local transaction is the unit of work performed by a saga participant, a microservice.
+- Every operation that is part of the Saga can be rolled back by a compensating transaction.
+- The Saga pattern guarantees that either all operations are completed successfully or the corresponding compensation transactions are run to undo the previously completed work.

-Implementing the Saga pattern is quite a complex thing even for senior architects and developers.
-But we are lucky that Temporal provides native support for the Saga pattern.
+Implementing the Saga pattern can be complex, but fortunately, Temporal provides native support for the Saga pattern.
 It means that handling all the rollbacks and running compensation transactions are performed internally by Temporal.
-Our job as developers is only to implement the business logic.
-It means that we need to implement a flight booking service that can book and cancel a flight.
-And the same thing for a hotel and a car.
-That's it.
-Everything else will be done by Temporal.
-We just need to tell it via a workflow what activities and when should be called.

 ![Booking saga flow](/img/tutorials/booking-saga-flow.png)